multi-learn/lis2/docs/source/data_augmentation.rst

 This module provides a framework for integrating **Torchvision Transforms** with a configurable schema, allowing dynamic configuration and extension of transforms.
 It also enables the addition of custom data augmentations by inheriting from the ``BaseDataAugmentation`` class.

-For more information about Torchvision Transforms, please refer to the `Torchvision Transforms documentation <https://pytorch.org/vision/stable/transforms.html>`_.
+For more information about Torchvision Transforms, please refer to the `Torchvision Transforms v2 documentation <https://pytorch.org/vision/main/generated/torchvision.transforms.v2.html>`_.

 Overview
 --------

 The module is designed to be used within a dataset, where the data augmentation configuration becomes part of the dataset configuration.
-Each augmentation is applied sequentially, following the order specified in the configuration list.
+Each augmentation is applied sequentially according to the order specified in the configuration list.

 .. note::
     **Important: Management of ``ToTensor``**

         - The configuration should include a ``ToTensor`` augmentation to ensure that the final output is a Tensor.
-        - If no ``ToTensor`` augmentation is provided by the user, the module automatically **appends a default ``ToTensor`` transform** to the configuration.
+        - If no ``ToTensor`` augmentation is provided by the user, a default ``ToTensor`` transform is automatically appended to the configuration.
-        - Although there is no strict constraint regarding the order of augmentations, care must be taken when adding new augmentations.
-The placement of the ``ToTensor`` transform should be handled similarly to a Torch Compose (see: `torchvision.transforms.Compose <https://pytorch.org/vision/stable/transforms.html#torchvision.transforms.Compose>`_) to avoid type errors.
+        - Although there is no strict constraint on the order of augmentations, care must be taken when adding new augmentations.
+The placement of the ``ToTensor`` transform should be handled similarly to a Torch Compose (see: `torchvision.transforms.Compose <https://pytorch.org/vision/main/generated/torchvision.transforms.v2.html#torchvision.transforms.v2.Compose>`_) to avoid type errors.
         - **Note:** The input to the augmentation pipeline is expected to be NumPy arrays, while the final output must be a ``torch.Tensor``.

 Usage